Skip to main content

 Code Scanning Configuration Options

 Code Scanning should be configured in a way that works for your repository, team, and Continuous Integration (CI) system.
+Use the sections below as a guide to which code scanning configuration option is best for you:

 Default Code Scanning with CodeQL